kkeri/fluent-hs-demo/README.md

 We say that a program is a normal form if it cannot be further reduced.
 More specifically, a Fluent program is a normal if there are no interactions in it.
-In other words, a negative term is never followed by a positive term, so that the shape of normal forms is *p1 p2 ... pn n1 n2 ... nm*, where *p1, ..., pn* are positive terms, *n1, ..., nm* are negative terms, *n >= 0* and *m >= 0*.
+In a normal form, a negative term is never followed by a positive term, so that the shape of normal forms is *p1 p2 ... pn n1 n2 ... nm*, where *p1, ..., pn* are positive terms, *n1, ..., nm* are negative terms, *n >= 0* and *m >= 0*.